Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Discussion

 In this paper, our primary application of interest was the outer membrane of gram-negative bacteria.
 Using our steady effective conditions, \eqref{fullsteadcon}, we explored how the microstructure of this membrane affects its resulting permeability in \S \ref{permregimes}.
 With typical parameter values from a range of gram-negative bacteria, as given in Table \ref{tab:par}, we find that permeability is likely to be dominated by the membrane thickness, i.e. channel length, but hypothesise that reduced porin expression could lead to channel entrance effects becoming the limiting factor as porins become sparse.
 Both of these behaviours are captured in \eqref{steadperm}, from which we can obtain the appropriate form for the effective permeability in each limit, as discussed in \S \ref{permregimes}, and which can be used to calculate permeabilities specific to individual bacterial species.
 We also provide an explicit form for the effective permeability in the limit of $\mathcal{O}(1)$ aspect ratio channels in \eqref{aspectperm}, for example representing thinner membranes or wider porins, and calculate the appropriate effective conditions to use when the concentrations inside and/or outside the cell are time-varying in \labelcref{timeconcdiff,fluxdiff}.
-In this paper, for simplicity we considered membrane transport in 2D.
-Through this we have identified key parameter groupings which determine the limiting factor for membrane transport.
-We anticipate that in 3D similar parameter groupings will determine the qualitative behaviour of membrane transport, although the shape of the porin entrance will play a role, and analysis of 3D membrane transport would be a valuable extension to this work.
-Our physical parameter values, given in Table \ref{tab:par}, imply that cell radius is much larger than the membrane thickness, meaning curvature is small for spherical bacteria.
-Although we have neglected membrane curvature altogether in our model, we expect our derived coupling conditions, \labelcref{fullsteadcon,aspectperm,timeconcdiff,fluxdiff}, to hold for membranes with non-zero curvature, provided the curvature is not too large as to be observable in our boundary layer and inner regions.
-Furthermore, although we present our results in the context of a concentration, $c$, the problem can be reframed in terms of probability density functions describing particle position, with only minor modifications to the analysis.
-We anticipate these results could therefore be adapted to describe transport of molecules that are of a similar size to porin radius, such as larger antibiotic molecules.